Learn the card counting techniques in blackjack with our comprehensive guide and play like true professionals from movies.

 First, we start with one deck, we turn one card after the other and count them.
 Let's say that we turned cards 8, K, 3, 3, 6, 2, 7, and A. So we can count: 0,-1, 0, +1, +2, +3, +3, +2.
 At the end of the deck, we should get a 0.
 But not at the beginning.

 This is where we have to start working hard and training the speed of our calculations.
 Finally, we should count one deck within 25 seconds.
 We emphasize that our calculations must be perfect.
 This will guarantee that no dealer in the world will deal cards faster than you can count.

 Try turning one card out of the deck face down, then count all the cards in the deck and try to estimate the value of this turned card.
 Say: "this card should be 10 or an ace" and then turn it around to see if you've counted correctly.

 As the next step, try turning two cards face down.
-We usually see this situation in the so-called "pitch games", which are mostly hand-held single or double deck blackjack.
+We usually see this situation in the so-called "pitch games", which are mostly hand-held single or double-deck blackjack.
 If the dealer overshoots, he turns the first two player’s cards.
-This is a very good way to learn the disadvantageous card combinations such as Q, 5.
+This is a very good way to learn the disadvantageous card combinations such as Q, and 5.